2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Campus Watch works with the PPD Neighborhood Watch Program.

 A course requirement for the new freshmen First Year Seminar course is that the Janet C. Anderson Gender Resource Center present a one hour class for each section.
-Public Safety officers are invited to present to these classes as well.
+Campus Security officers are invited to present to these classes as well.
 Information is distributed regarding personal safety, sexual assault and violence against women, safety in campus housing, and safety in campus or neighborhood apartment living.
 Pamphlets are handed out which describe how to report criminal activity.

 Sexual Assault Prevention and Response